roman-milk/roman-milk.github.io/cock-teasing-mom.md

+===

- ****** Cock Teasing Mom Ch.
-06 ****** byJust_Plain_Bob© I called my mother to let her know that I had met the girl I was going to marry.
+I called my mother to let her know that I had met the girl I was going to marry.
 "You need to come visit and meet her.
 It would be nice if the two of you could get to know each other before the wedding."
 Mom said she would try and get up to see us the following weekend.
 That night when Wendy had finished fucking me into exhaustion I told her about mom's impending visit and was surprised when she seemed less than pleased.
 When I asked her why she said it was because my mom wasn't going to like her.

  "Women can sense some things honey.
 She won't be here twenty-four hours and she will know exactly what kind of girl I am."